Where and when do the expeditions begin?

 Y @ Cascade People’s Center

-Participants should arrive at 8:45 AM on the first day of their expedition.
-The expeditions begin at 9:00 AM.
+Participants should arrive by 8:45 AM on the first day of their expedition.
+Check-in opens at 8:30 AM.
+The expeditions begin at 9:00 AM with an opening circle for participants and their families.

 Who are the expedition instructors?